 But the serpent also was represented negatively as unrestrained divine power, which produces chaos, which is evil.
 Therefore, in creation myths the serpent/dragon represents the primordial chaos that must be overcome in order to establish the created cosmos (known as the “dragon fight” motif).
 This primordial chaos serpent is most often a serpent/dragon goddess (e.g., Tiamat in the Babylonian Enuma Elish) or her proxy (Typhon was the creation of Gaia).
 The serpent in this “evil” aspect is most often depicted horizontally.
 In the Eden story our author used this negative aspect, while parodying the traditional positive associations, which Yahweh appropriated.
 Thus, in the story, the serpent connoted chaos and symbolized the chaos in Eve’s heart as she deliberated.
 At the end of the story, Yahweh cursed the serpent and flattened its posture (compared with the upright/erect posture it had when talking with Eve).
 As a result, Yahweh was victorious over the serpent and chaos and, by implication the Goddess, in a mini version of the above-mentioned dragon fight motif.
 Bible scholars overwhelmingly agree that the serpent in the Eden story was not the Satan or the Devil character (nor was ever implied to be so rather just an animal), whose figure appeared much later in Judaism and Christianity and Islam.
 The chaos that this serpent represented existed even before the creation and before Yahweh created the serpent (which creation also conveys Yahweh’s superiority over it).
 The audience of the Eden story knew that some degree of chaos (evil) is naturally present in the fabric of the cosmos (and so too in humans), so no additional outside agency was needed to bring evil into being.
 Thus, the serpent was only a symbol of already existing evil, not its source.

 The Goddess.
 As noted by numerous biblical scholars, the Goddess is also seen in the figure of Eve herself, the last figure in our trinity of tree-serpent-Goddess.
 In the Eden story she is given the epithet “the mother of all living,” an epithet like those given to various ancient near Eastern goddesses including Siduri, Ninti, and Mami in Mesopotamia and Asherah in Syria-Palestine.
 Eve’s actual name in Hebrew (ḥawwâ), besides meaning life (for which goddesses were traditionally responsible), is also likely wordplay on an old Canaanite word for serpent (ḥeva).
 The name of the goddess Tannit (the Phoenician version of Asherah) means “serpent lady,” and she had the epithet “Lady Ḥawat” (meaning “Lady of Life”), which is derived from the same Canaanite word as Eve’s name (ḥawwâ).
 At the end of the story, Eve is punished by having to give birth in pain, whereas goddesses in the ancient Near East gave birth painlessly.
 Further, in Genesis 4:1, Eve needs Yahweh’s help in order to become fertile and conceive, a reversal of the Goddess’ power and function.
-(Indeed, Eve is even created from Adam!)
-Adam’s only fault was “listening” to Eve in order to attain divine qualities.
+(Indeed, Eve is even created from Adam!, and very strangely and absurdly only after all the animals were deemed not a suitable partner for him) Adam’s only fault was “listening” to Eve in order to attain divine qualities.
 Here the Yahwist may be alluding to Goddess veneration, saying not to worship her.
 This seems to be one reason for the punishment consisting of woman’s subjugation to man in Genesis 3:16.

 As a result of these events, by the end of the story Yahweh is supreme and in control of all divine powers and functions formerly in the hands of the Goddess, and Canaanite religion in general has been discredited.
 Yahweh is in charge of the garden (formerly the Goddess’ province), from which chaos has been removed.
 Sacred tree veneration has been prohibited and discredited, while Yahweh appropriates and identifies himself with the Tree of Life (see also Hosea 14:8, where Yahweh claims, “I am like an evergreen cypress, from me comes your fruit.”).
 The serpent has been vanquished, flattened, and deprived of divine qualities, and thus is not worthy of veneration, and enmity has been established between snakes and humans.
 The Goddess has been discredited, rendered powerless, and is eliminated from the picture and sent into oblivion.
 Yahweh’s divorce from her has been made final, at least in the author’s mind.
 But in fact she persisted, and her equivalents in the psyche inevitably have persisted to this day, as they must.